 Regular meetings of Council shall be limited in duration to three hours, which shall be calculated from the scheduled start time.

-Where necessary, Council may extend a meeting by one (1) hour past three (3) hours until 9:30 pm by a majority vote of Council at any particular meeting.
+Where necessary, and in cases where postponement is not possible, Council may extend a meeting via a majority vote of Council.

 Quorum